 Acrylic Pouring is a fascinating fluid painting technique.
-It is based on acrylic paint, which can be brought into a liquid, pourable consistency with the addition of Pouring Medium and other additives as required.
+It is based on acrylic paint, which can be brought into a liquid, pourable consistency with the addition of a Pouring Medium and other additives as required.
 Depending on the technique, this liquefied paint is then poured into each other or tilted onto the canvas and distributed by tilting the painting surface.
-Depending on the choice of the colour, the medium and the additives, different effects are created.
+Depending on the choice of paint, the medium, and the additives, different effects are created.

 - 0.1 Acrylic Pouring is Simply Brilliant!

-- 0.7 Which Mixing Ratio for my Pourings?
+- 0.8 What Mixing Ratio for my Pourings?

 - 1 Acrylic Pouring Calculator